 - Studio Art 367 Advanced Ceramics Studio

 - Studio Art 467 Advanced Ceramics Studio

 Elective Interdisciplinary Courses (minimum of 2):

+It is encouraged that students cover this requirement through tutorials exploring the history of the medium, clay and glaze calculation or through study away opportunities.
+Should a student choose to meet this requirement through existing courses at Simon's Rock the following are options, although others would be considered.

 - Studio Art 273 Photography II

 - Studio Art 233 Figure Drawing

 - Studio Art 239 Figure Painting

 - Studio Art 312 Large Format Photo

 Signature Program: Simon's Rock students may enroll in the Italy Intensives, a unique study abroad experience with East Carolina University.
 The program is located in the heart of Tuscany, and students may attend fall or spring semester programs, or during three different summer sessions.
 Up to 6 credits can be earned via during each summer session and 12-15 credits during each semester.
 Students may enroll in ECU programs in ceramics at La Meridiana.

-RECENT SENIOR THESES
+SAMPLE SENIOR THESES

 Most theses in ceramics consist of a significant written element and a one-person exhibition, which the student designs, installs, and documents, at one of the galleries on campus.
 The completed project and description of the thesis process become important components in the student's portfolio.
 Recent theses include:

-- "Strange Fruit: An Exploration of Cultural Difference Through Figurative Ceramics"

-- "A Single Drop of Self in an Ocean of Illusion"
+"Strange Fruit: An Exploration of Cultural Difference Through Figurative Ceramics" "A Single Drop of Self in an Ocean of Illusion"

-- "Outdoor Sculpture"
+"Outdoor Sculpture"

-- "My Room: An Exploration of Non-Traditional Performance Art"
+"My Room: An Exploration of Non-Traditional Performance Art"

-- "Binary Nature: A Fusion of Botanical Illustration and Three-Dimensional Computer Graphics"
+"Binary Nature: A Fusion of Botanical Illustration and Three-Dimensional Computer Graphics"

-- "Sticks and Stones: An Exploration of Wilderness in Visual Art"
+"Sticks and Stones: An Exploration of Wilderness in Visual Art"

 Faculty Contact Ben Krupka

 STUDIO ARTS: DRAWING AND PAINTING

 Drawing and Painting involve different studio skills and approaches, but are closely interrelated areas of the visual arts.
 Students in this concentration begin their studies by completing the Foundation requirements listed above.
 They then move on to the intermediate and advanced curriculum, designed to foster a disciplined and technically informed approach to independent, self-generated upper-level studio work and investigation of a wide range of traditional and experimental approaches and areas of study.
-The students program encourages to develop interdisciplinary interests, to work with a wide range of media, and to explore a broad range of ideas.
+The program encourages students to develop interdisciplinary interests, to work with a wide range of media, and to explore a broad range of ideas.

 Students in the Drawing and Painting concentration must complete-in addition to the foundation courses-two required drawing/painting courses at the intermediate level, two in related studio arts disciplines, and two advanced painting/drawing courses (usually the advanced studio courses) for a minimum of 20 credits beyond the core foundation.
-Students in the concentration interested in pursuing individual interests in depth may also elect tutorials and independent
+Students in the concentration interested in pursuing individual interests in depth may also elect tutorials and independent projects.

-projects.

-Foundation (Core) Courses Intermediate Courses (required):
+Foundation (Core) Courses

+Intermediate Courses (required):

 - Studio Art 233 Figure Drawing

 - Studio Art 239 Figure Painting

 Intermediate Interdisciplinary Courses (minimum of 2):

+- Photography 204 Portrait/Studio Photography

+- Studio Art 207 Intermediate Wheel Throwing

 - Studio Art 208 Ceramic Sculpture Studio

-- Studio Art 207 Intermediate Wheel Throwing

-- Studio Art 204 Portrait/Studio Photography

-- Studio Art 221 Video Production II

 - Studio Art 270 Relief Printmaking

 Advanced Courses (required):